List of first women lawyers and judges in Colorado

-This is a list of the first women lawyer(s) and judge(s) in Colorado.
+This is a list of the first women lawyer(s) and judge(s) in the U.S. State of Colorado.
 It includes the year in which the women were admitted to practice law (in parentheses).
 Also included are women who achieved other distinctions such becoming the first in their state to graduate from law school or become a political figure.